-The classic seat wall design is becoming more and more popular, and for good reason.
+Seat walls are becoming more and more popular in outdoor living, and for good reason.
 According to annual national surveys conducted by the American Society of Landscape Architects, built-in seating has regularly been among the top 10 trends in outdoor living design in recent years.

 The reason for this is simple…people are spending a lot more time in their outdoor living spaces, and they’re bringing friends.
 Plus, there’s only so much you can do with traditional furniture, and it typically needs to be replaced periodically due to exposure to sun, rain and critters.
-Whereas, built-in seat walls provide a more permanent solution and can perform multiple roles within the design.
+Whereas, a built-in patio seat wall provides a more permanent solution and can perform multiple roles within the design.

-In addition to providing a place to sit, seat walls can act as functional design elements to define the space itself.
+In addition to providing a place to sit, a patio seating wall can act as functional design elements to define the space itself.
 Whether you need to control the slope of your yard, or are just looking for a way to define the transition from one outdoor room to the next, a seat wall may be the design solution to your seating needs.

 Seat walls provide an excellent design solution for fire pit patios.
 The wall itself helps to reflect the heat to provide a cozier environment.
 In addition, the bench-style seating can accommodate more people than traditional chairs.
 For additional comfort, add pillows or cushions.